Engineering Hierarchical Symmetries: Applications

-where $J_{ij}$ is a nearest neighbor interaction strength, $g_i$ an onsite $X^2$ {interaction}, and $b_{i}$ is a parallel field; $h_{i}$ measures the strength of a combination of the onsite $Z^2$-interaction and the transverse field; $\eta$ and $\phi$ help stabilize the STO~\cite{surace2019floquet}.
-We introduce randomness in the form of uniformly distributed spatial disorder in all couplings, to reduce finite-size effects that manifest as temporal fluctuations in the dynamics of observables.
-In the $Z$-eigenbasis denoted by $|n\rangle$, $n=0,1,2,3$,
+where $J_{ij}$ is a nearest-neighbor interaction strength, $g_i$ an on-site $X^2$ {interaction}, and $b_{i}$ a parallel field; $h_{i}$ measures the strength of a combination of the on-site $Z^2$ interaction and the transverse field; $\eta$ and $\phi$ help stabilize the STO~\cite{surace2019floquet}.
+We introduce randomness in the form of uniformly distributed spatial disorder in all couplings to reduce finite-size effects that manifest as temporal fluctuations in the dynamics of observables.
+In the $Z$ eigenbasis denoted by $|n\rangle$, $n=0,1,2,3$,

-satisfy the commutation relations $Z_jX_k {=} e^{\frac{i\pi}{2}\delta_{jk}}X_kZ_j$, and $X_j^4 {=}1{=}Z_j^4$.
+satisfy the commutation relations $Z_jX_k {=} e^{\frac{i\pi}{2}\delta_{jk}}X_kZ_j$ and $X_j^4 {=}1{=}Z_j^4$.
 The $X$ operator shifts the population of the four $|n\rangle$ states cyclically.
 Hence, the internal level structure admits a $\mathbb{Z}_4$ symmetry.
-This symmetry is obeyed by the nearest-neighbor interaction and the $X^2$ terms, and broken down to a $\mathbb{Z}_2$ subgroup by the $Z^2$ on-site term; the parallel field further reduces this remaining symmetry to the trivial group, $\mathbb{Z}_2\to E$.
+This symmetry is obeyed by the nearest-neighbor interaction and the $X^2$ terms and broken down to a $\mathbb{Z}_2$ subgroup by the $Z^2$ on-site term; the parallel field further reduces this remaining symmetry to the trivial group, $\mathbb{Z}_2\to E$.

-When the kicked dynamics of the system, generated by $H_0$ and $H_1$, is interleaved with $T$-periodic $X$-kicks, $P_X = \prod_{i}X_i$,
+When the kicked dynamics of the system, generated by $H_0$ and $H_1$, is interleaved with $T$-periodic $X$ kicks, $P_X = \prod_{i}X_i$,

 the $\mathbb{Z}_4$ symmetry can conspire with the discrete time-translation symmetry and induce spatiotemporal order, much like in a $\mathbb{Z}_4$-time crystal~\cite{surace2019floquet}.
 The kick generators $H_0$, $H_1$ are designed to imprint \HS in the first few orders of the effective Hamiltonian associated with Eq.~\eqref{eq:UF_DTC}.
-In particular, using the relation $\sum_{q=0}^{3}[X^{ q}]^\dagger Z^{p}X^{q} {=} 0$ ($p{\in}\mathbb{N}$), one can show that the leading-order term $Q^{(0)}$ has a $\mathbb{Z}_4$ symmetry which gets reduced to its $\mathbb{Z}_2$ subgroup by $Q^{(1)}$, while higher-order terms possess no symmetry; the explicit form of the effective Hamiltonian is given in \ref{sec:sm3}.
+In particular, using the relation $\sum_{q=0}^{3}[X^{ q}]^\dagger Z^{p}X^{q} {=} 0$ ($p{\in}\mathbb{N}$), one can show that the leading-order term $Q^{(0)}$ has a $\mathbb{Z}_4$ symmetry that is reduced to its $\mathbb{Z}_2$ subgroup by $Q^{(1)}$, while higher-order terms $Q^{(n\geq 2)}$ possess no symmetry; the explicit form of the effective Hamiltonian is given in Appendix~\ref{sec:sm3}.
 As a result, the system exhibits two prethermal STO states within its time evolution (one for each emergent symmetry in the ladder), connected by a smooth crossover in time and stabilized by disorder.